-Upcoming School of Medicine at UofH (Credit: University of Haifa).
+The Herta and Paul Amir School of Medicine (under establishment) (Credit: University of Haifa).

 Curative'.
 This study aims to explore the therapeutic potential of interpersonal synchrony in psychotherapy.
 Building on Prof. Zilcha-Mano's theory of personalized therapeutic change mechanisms, the research investigates how synchronicity in interpersonal interactions contributes to the healing process.